 - A student seeking admission to the college should provide a transcript with proper verification from the high school attended.
-Students who have completed a minimum of 15 acceptable high school units but have not graduated from high school may be accepted. - For mature students (above 17 years of age), satisfactory score on the high school level General Education Development Test (GED) may be accepted in lieu of certification of graduation. - Students should request that their American College Test (ACT) scores be mailed to the Admissions and Records Office.
+Students who have completed a minimum of 17 acceptable high school units but have not graduated from high school may be accepted. - For mature students (above 17 years of age), satisfactory score on the high school level General Education Development Test (GED) may be accepted in lieu of certification of graduation. - Students should request that their American College Test (ACT) scores be mailed to the Admissions and Records Office.

-4. Transfer Students: A student from a college of recognized standing may be admitted to the college on the basis of an official transcript of credits from the institution previously attended.
-However, transfer credit will be accepted in accordance with following policy: A student whose transcript indicates an overall quality point average of C (2.0) or better will be allowed to transfer all courses in which he/she has a grade of D. If the transcript indicates an overall average of below C, only those courses bearing grades of C or better will be accepted.
+4. Transfer Students: A student from a college of recognized standing may be admitted to the college on the basic of an official transcript of credits from the institution previously attended.
+However, transfer credit will be accepted in accordance with the following policy: a student whose transcript indicates an overall quality point average of C (2.0) or better will be allowed to transfer all courses it the which he/she has a grade of D. If the transcript indicates an overall expression of the course tl average of below C, only those courses bearing grades of C or better will be accepted.
 All transfer students should have their transcripts evaluated in the Office of Admissions and Records prior to enrolling.
 No transfer student is required to submit ACT scores if he/she has completed at least 15 semester hours of acceptable college level courses.
 Transfer students are denied admission if they are on academic suspension from the previous institution.